banisterious/obsidian-oneirometrics/docs/developer/implementation/refactoring-plan-2025.md

 #### 2.1.3 Error Handling Implementation

-To standardize error handling across components, we will implement error bubbling with context enrichment:
+To standardize error handling across components, I will implement error bubbling with context enrichment:

 1. **Error Context Interface**
    - Create a standard interface for adding metadata to errors: